 There are two main types of treatment options for anxiety: medications and psychological counseling (psychotherapy).
 Depending on the severity of symptoms, psychotherapy can be used alone or combination with medication.
-NPF recommends a holistic, comprehensive strategy for the treatment of mental health problems, meaning that care should be tailored to each person’s individual health needs and preferences.
+NPF recommends a personalized, holistic and comprehensive strategy for the treatment of mental health problems, meaning that care should be tailored to each person’s individual health needs and preferences.

 The following are treatment options for anxiety disorders:

 A newer class of antidepressant drugs called selective serotonin reuptake inhibitors (SSRIs) are typically the first-line treatment for depression and anxiety disorders.
 All of these medications have been shown to be helpful for one or more anxiety disorder.
 They include:

 - fluoxetine (Prozac®)